The Auto-Triage function serves to identify the root causes and obtain more information about an issue.

 Once Auto-Triage identifies an issue, it will run the investigative steps that are normally run manually.
 These steps generally include gathering additional contextual diagnostics information, conducting analyses and performing common troubleshooting tasks.

 ATEs (Auto Triage Elements) may be set to run automatically or manually.
-In v7.1 Auto-Triage is enabled and sets ATEs to run manually by default.
+Auto-Triage is enabled and sets ATEs to run manually by default.